Blotter: Man charged after squatting in downtown apartment - Salisbury Post

 • A man reported on Friday he was the victim of an assault following a domestic assault while in the 600 block of Hamilton Drive.

-• A man reported on Sunday someone broke into an outhouse on a lot in the 700 block of West Jake Alexander Boulevard.
+• A man reported on Sunday someone broke into an outbuilding on a lot in the 700 block of West Jake Alexander Boulevard.

 • A man reported on Sunday storage units were broken into and one had several TVs that were stolen at Olympic Crown Storage, 915 Bendix Drive.